 The same environmental impact mitigation criteria must be applied to the siting of the water tanks as was applied to road and homesite location in the Draft EIR.
-Currently, the Draft EIR has no reference to the water tank site selection criteria and shows no evidence that the analysis of the environmental impacts of the Encina Hills subdivision included the water tanks or water tank site preparation or access.
-The new water tanks require grading and new road construction, however, none of the mitigations for impacts in the EIR mention the water tank sites, grading, or access road construction.
+Currently, the Draft EIR has no reference to the water tank site selection criteria and shows no evidence that the analysis of the environmental impacts of the EIR water tanks are quire grading and new road construction; however, none of the mitigations for impacts in the EIR mention the water tank sites, grading, or access road construction.
 In particular, the locations shown on the subdivision maps in the EIR would seem not to meet the geologic report's recommendation that development be kept at a distance computed by running an imaginary plane at an angle of 2:1 (or 4:1) from the bottom of erosion gulleys or "features" (such as Rimrock Canyon!).
 Since the geologic report mentions only roads and homes when applying this rule, I have extrapolated the comments.